-As for LiveNLI, three annotators (\texttt{w1}, \texttt{w4}, \texttt{w8}) show a slight preference toward the \textit{entailment} label, each assigning it to approximately 40\% of examples.
+As for LiveNLI, three annotators (\texttt{w1}, \texttt{w4}, \texttt{w8}) show a slight preference for the \textit{entailment} label, each assigning it to approximately 40\% of the items.
 In contrast, annotator \texttt{w7} exhibits a stronger preference for the \textit{neutral} label, assigning it in over half of the cases (52.08\%).
 The \textit{contradiction} labels are the least common overall.
 Compared to annotators in VariErr, where \textit{neutral} was the dominant label for all four annotators, the LiveNLI group shows more varied labeling tendencies.